camunda/camunda-docs-static/get-started/content/java-ee.md

 ## Install Camunda BPM platform

-First, download a distribution of the camunda BPM platform.
+First, download a distribution of the Camunda BPM platform.
 You can choose from different application servers.
 In this tutorial, we will use the JBoss AS 7 based distribution.
 Download it [here](http://camunda.org/download/).

 After having downloaded the distribution, unpack it inside a directory of your choice.
 We will call that directory `$CAMUNDA_HOME`.

-After you have successfully unpacked your distribution of the camunda BPM platform, execute the script named `start-camunda.bat` for Windows users, respectively `start-camunda.sh` for Unix users.
+After you have successfully unpacked your distribution of the Camunda BPM platform, execute the script named `start-camunda.bat` for Windows users, respectively `start-camunda.sh` for Unix users.

 This script will start the application server and open a welcome screen in your Web browser.
 If the page does not open, go to http://localhost:8080/camunda-welcome/index.html.

 {{< note title="Getting Help" class="info" >}}
-If you have trouble setting up the camunda BPM platform, you can ask for assistance in the [Forum](http://camunda.org/community/forum.html).
+If you have trouble setting up the Camunda BPM platform, you can ask for assistance in the [Forum](http://camunda.org/community/forum.html).
 {{< /note >}}

 ## Install Camunda Modeler

-Follow the instructions in the [camunda Modeler]({{< relref "installation/eclipse-plugin.md" >}}) section.
+Follow the instructions in the [Camunda Modeler](/manual/master/installation/eclipse-plugin/eclipse-plugin.md) section.

 {{< get-code repo="camunda-get-started-javaee" >}}